danielc92/python-data-guide/README.md

 # Accessing Data with Python Guide
-This repository contains detailed instructional notebooks which examine various well known data formats using `python 3.7` modules exclusively.
-I have setup a notebook for each data format within the `notebooks` directory of this repo.
+This repository contains detailed instructional notebooks which examine a wide array of data formats using `python3` modules.
+I have created a notebook for each data format/theme within the `notebooks` directory of this repo.
 The notebooks will attempt to go through the process of reading in, exploring, manipulating and exporting the data format of interest.
-The following data formats are currently included;
+The following data formats are currently available;

 **Common text formats**